buttonwoodcx/bcx-aurelia-dnd/src/tutorial/customize-preview-and-hover-part4.md

 > Fix preview width/height if needed.
 Beware the difference between jquery `$(el).width()` and `$(el).css('width')`, the previous one always returns the content width, regardless of the value of the CSS `box-sizing` property.

 > You can use this technique not only on `<tr>` tag, but also anything else.
-Refactor your years old css code to fit `bcx-aurelia-dnd` might be too much work, customized preview is way more easier and flexible.
+Refactor your years old css code to fit `bcx-aurelia-dnd` might be too much work, customized preview can help.

 That concludes all features of `bcx-aurelia-dnd`.